-Acclime has rich experience in audit service for FIEs, and offer comprehensive audit services for both local and overseas reporting requirements including restatement of financial accounts for Generally Accepted Accounting Principles (GAAP), International Financial Reporting Standards (IFRS), US GAAP compliance, China Statutory Audit, Hong Kong Statutory Audit and other special audits as requested.
+Acclime has rich experience in audit service for FIEs, and offers comprehensive audit services for both local and overseas reporting requirements, including restatement of financial accounts for Generally Accepted Accounting Principles (GAAP), International Financial Reporting Standards (IFRS), US GAAP compliance, China Statutory Audit, Hong Kong Statutory Audit and other special audits as requested.

 Any enquiries, please contact Acclime at firstname.lastname@example.org